24th/25th Century BC

 - Robert Grant founds American Christian Cause to oppose the “gay agenda.”

 - Action for Lesbian Parents is founded.

-- British Home Stores sacked openly homosexual trainee Tony Whitehead; a national campaign picketed their stores.
+- British Home Stores sacks openly homosexual trainee Tony Whitehead; a national campaign pickets their stores.

 - South Australia legalizes homosexuality.

 - Panama allows transsexuals to get their personal documents reflecting their new sex.

 - The Gay Teachers group is founded in Australia.

 - The Lesbian and Gay Christian Movement is founded.